christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The ToM circuit hits all the key benchmarks: faithful—the circuit actually outperforms the full model slightly, showing it captures the necessary functions; complete—all heads essential for each component are included; minimal—the plot highlights clear specialization with only a minimal number of heads carrying substantial weight.

-Breaking it down, the ToM circuit shows concentrated importance in certain heads, with around 35% in the scene representation heads.
-This suggests that understanding and keeping a coherent grasp of scene context is critical for handling ToM tasks.
-It implies that these heads are crucial in false belief passages, where maintaining accurate scene representations directly impacts belief tracking.
+Breaking it down, the ToM circuit shows concentrated importance in certain heads, with over 40% in the induction heads of nsubj-1's belief state.
+This suggests that understanding and keeping a coherent grasp of where John thinks the cat is, is critical for handling ToM tasks.
+It implies that these heads are crucial in false belief passages, where maintaining an accurate representation of the scene from the character who first moved the cat directly impacts belief tracking.

-Meanwhile, the initial and action state heads contribute minimally, acting more as supporting context providers rather than the main drivers of belief tracking.
+Meanwhile, the duplicate and previous- backup token heads contribute minimally, acting more as supporting context providers rather than the main drivers of belief tracking.

 The circuit also shows a high degree of modularity: heads are highly specialized, with relevant computations neatly contained within each component.
-This limits interdependence with other network parts outside the defined circuit, indicating a clean and compartmentalized structure.
+This limits interdependence with other network parts outside the defined circuit, showing a clean and compartmentalized structure.

 <br>